bahrisuhaib3-pixel/monte-carlo-first-touch-probability-simulation/README.md

 Transaction costs and slippage are ignored.
 It is not a standalone trading system.

 This is a probabilistic risk model, not a prediction engine.
+(PROJECT IS NOT FULLY COMPLETED)